clidev/spike.x/README.md

 # Sense.
 React.
 Visualize.
-Reactive event monitoring and analysis built on top of [Vert.x](http://vertx.io/vertx2) for resource-aware applications.
+Reactive event monitoring and data analysis built on top of [Vert.x](http://vertx.io/vertx2).
-Spike.x provides components for resource monitoring, for data filtering and streaming, for sending of notifications, for storing of events in various backends and for many other use cases.
+Spike.x provides components for resource monitoring, for data filtering and streaming, for sending of notifications and for storing of metrics and events in various backends.

 Spike.x can be used out-of-the-box for the following use cases:
 * Filtering, streaming and analysis of events::
-  * Tail logs and send events to [Elasticsearch](http://www.elasticsearch.org) or [InfluxDB](http://influxdb.com)
+  * Tail logs and send events to [Elasticsearch](https://www.elastic.co) or [InfluxDB](https://influxdb.com/)
-  * Collect CPU, network and memory metrics
+  * Collect JVM, CPU, filesystem and memory metrics
   * Collect database metrics using custom SQL
-  * Query, analyze and present the data with [Kibana](http://www.elasticsearch.org/overview/kibana) or [Grafana](http://grafana.org)
+  * Query, analyze and present the data with [Kibana](https://www.elastic.co/products/kibana) or [Grafana](http://grafana.org)

 * Event monitoring and sending of notifications::
   * Monitor key data parameters